quelicm/faifumo-react-app/Readme.md

 ## Issues

-- [ ] PossCss not remove the comments
+- [ ] PossCss remove the inline comments but this is not supported by stylelint

 ## Contributors